beardmikle/CryptoExchange/README.md

 # CryptoExchange  📈
 -----------------
-An application that shows the exchange rate of cryptocurrencies.
+- An application that shows the exchange rate of cryptocurrencies.
-The update from the server takes place via the exchange API every set value (in this example, every 10 seconds).
+- The update from the server takes place via the exchange API every set value (in this example, every 10 seconds).
-The current exchange rate, the time of the update with the server, and the current date are displayed.
+- vThe current exchange rate, the time of the update with the server, and the current date are displayed.

 Some screenshots:
 -----------------